- Supporting Students who are Medically Vulnerable

 - Care and Treatment Programs

-- PEAK and Transit Training and O & M
+- PEAK and Transit Training and Orientation & Mobility

 Supporting Students who are Medically Vulnerable

-As students return to schools, preexisting health care plans will remain in place and will be revised in collaboration with families, their health care providers and schools.
-In preparing for a return to school, families are encouraged to speak with their healthcare providers about their child’s specific needs and considerations during this time.
-We will continue to work closely with our Local Health Integration Network (LHIN) partners to plan for the provision of nursing to support the safe return to school for students who need nursing support.
+Student health care plans will be created and/or revised in collaboration with families, their health care providers and schools.
+Families are encouraged to speak with their health care providers about their child’s specific needs and provide the most recent information to the school team.
+We will continue to work closely with our Home and Community Care Support Services (HCCSS), formerly Local Health Integration Network (LHIN), partners to plan for the provision of nursing to support the return to school for students who require nursing support.

-We recognize that all our students are unique and will have different needs when we return to schools and classrooms.
-Our staff are committed to following Public Health guidelines to provide the safest environment and care for our students and staff.
-We are working to ensure that all staff will have the Personal Protective Equipment (PPE) required in order to meet all the needs of students throughout the day at school.
+We recognize that all our students are unique and will have different needs when learning within schools and classrooms.
+Our staff are committed to following York Region Public Health (YRPH) guidelines to provide the safest environment and care for our students and staff.
+All staff will have the Personal Protective Equipment (PPE) required in order to meet all the needs of students throughout the day at school.

-Some of itinerant services include: Speech and Language Pathology (SLP), Psychological, Social Work, Physiotherapy/ Occupational Therapy (PTOT), Applied Behaviour Analysis Facilitators, Autism Consultants, Interdisciplinary Team staff and teaching supports for students with vision impairments or profound hearing loss.
-We have developed a safe and comprehensive protocol for delivery of these services that include a blend of interpersonal, on-site support and virtual consultation or provision of services.
+Itinerant services include: External Partners, Speech and Language Pathology (SLP), Psychology, Social Work, Physiotherapy/ Occupational Therapy (PTOT), Applied Behaviour Analysis Facilitators, Autism Consultants, SERT/ISW Team and teaching supports for students with vision impairments or profound hearing loss.
+We will continue to follow our safe and comprehensive protocol for delivery of these services that include a blend of interpersonal, on-site support and virtual consultation or provision of services.
 All disciplines continue to keep students' needs and safety at the centre of the work that we deliver.
 Student Services staff will continue to receive referrals for specific services and continue to support transition needs during the return to school.
 Case management will be carefully reviewed on an ongoing basis.